What Will be the Lessons of Fukushima?

-Mr. Silberg, a partner of Pillsbury's Energy Group, represents electric utility companies, governmental entities, architect-engineer firms, utility groups, nuclear consulting companies, and other organizations involved in nuclear matters.
+Jay Silberg is a partner in the law firm's Energy practice and is located in the Washington, DC office.
+He represents electric utility companies, governmental entities, architect-engineer firms, utility groups, nuclear consulting companies, and other organizations involved in nuclear matters.
 On behalf of these clients, Mr. Silberg has appeared before the Nuclear Regulatory Commission (NRC), the U.S. Department of Energy (DOE), state regulatory commissions, Congress, and the courts.
 He has extensive experience in all aspects of nuclear law.

 Mr. Silberg has participated in numerous proceedings before the NRC involving combined licenses, construction permits, operating licenses, license amendments, and license transfer and decommissioning approvals.
 Mr. Silberg also represents clients in civil and criminal enforcement proceedings, NRC rulemaking actions, as well as in informal licensing interactions with the NRC technical and legal staff and management.
 As a consultant, he advised the U.S. Department of State on a light water reactor project and the DOE on license renewal and advanced light water reactor issues.
 He has handled dozens of judicial appeals, arguing before the U.S. Courts of Appeals for the Second, Sixth, Ninth, Eleventh, Federal and District of Columbia Circuits.